arvydasjo/DIY-Chess-Clock-Prototype/README.md

 ## Tools used in the project

 - Kicad for PCB design
-- STM32CubeIDE + STLINK-V3MINIE for programming
+- STM32CubeIDE + STLINK-V3MINIE for programming, HAL libraries
 - Autodesk Fusion for 3D design